Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 You can spend weeks building a serious estimate and still walk into bid day feeling like you’re guessing.

-If that sounds familiar, it is not a reflection of your estimating team.
+If that sounds familiar, it’s not a reflection of your estimating team.
+It’s a reflection of the market structure.

 On the same DOT or municipal job, it’s common to see bids spread across a massive range – sometimes multiples apart.
+One contractor lands at $1M.
+Another lands at $4M.
+Same scope.

 Why the spread happens (and why it’s not your fault)